romilly/pi-towers-workshop/plan/manuscript/Chapter1.md

     ![screen2](images/screen2.png)

-1. his dialogue box might pop up a few times while you're playing with the micro:bit.
+1. This dialogue box might pop up a few times while you're playing with the micro:bit.
 You can simply click on `Cancel` when it does.

 ##  Using mu